Disorient is a living and growing resource for intersectional feminist thought, education, and activism.

-Disorient is created by Dr Helena Liu (she/her), an intersectional feminist scholar living and writing on unceded Gadigal land of the Eora nation, also known as Sydney, Australia.
+Disorient is created by Dr Helena Liu (she/her), an intersectional feminist scholar living and writing on the unceded land of the Gadigal people of the Eora nation, colonized as Sydney, Australia.

-I’m a Senior Lecturer at the University of Technology Sydney where my research examines the ways gender, race, and class inform our enduring romance with leadership.
-My theories have been taught in courses at Monash University, Mid Sweden University, Brown University, and Wayne State University, among others.
+I’m a tenured associate professor by day where my research examines the ways gender, race, and class inform our enduring romance with leadership.
+My theories have been taught in courses at Monash University, University of Bath, Mid Sweden University, Brown University, and Wayne State University, among others.

 My first book, Redeeming Leadership: An Anti-Racist Feminist Intervention, was published with Bristol University Press in 2020 with the paperback due to be released in mid-2021.

 I was awarded my PhD in 2012 from the University of Sydney.
 My doctoral research investigated banking leadership during the 2007–2009 global financial crisis.
 In the final year of my degree, I was rocked by the death of Trayvon Martin.
 The classroom then became a space for consciousness-raising and collective healing as my students and I processed our anger and grief.